-Fees can be paid at Gateway or by cheque made payable to Southampton City Council and posted to the address below.
+Fees can be made by cheque made payable to Southampton City Council and posted to the address below.

 Applications that are invalid and where the additional information requested is not submitted in time will be returned with a 25% administration cost taken from the planning fee refund.